greenealexander/shinozuka-oscar-blog/src/pages/blog/BlackLizard.md

 ---
-title: "The Black Lizard and Beast in the Shadows by Edogawa Ranpo (Translated by Ian Hughes)"
+title: The Black Lizard and Beast in the Shadows
+author: Edogawa Ranpo (Translated by Ian Hughes)
-date: May 26, 2022
+date: May 5, 2022
 layout: ../../layouts/BlogPost.astro

 bookImage: book-image-1.jpg